ice-rahul/fetch-cards/README.md

 URL: [https://mygiphy-search.netlify.app](https://mygiphy-search.netlify.app)

-### Note: The above project is quite old and image fallback could have been handled in a better way
+#### Note: The above project (giphy-search) is quite old and image fallback could have been handled in a better way